|Texas Institute of Orthopedic Surgery & Sports Medicine, PLLC

 Craig underwent intensive physical therapy after his surgery.
 "One of the biggest challenges was learning how to walk again," Craig remembers.
 He experienced significant pain in his leg for months after surgery.
 He used a wheelchair to get around, and eventually progressed to crutches, then a walker, and eventually was able to walk on his own.
 "Physical therapy was hard, but the hospital provided a great support staff and my family and faith played a significant role in my rehabilitation."

 Osteogenic sarcoma is one of the most common types of bone cancers in children and young adults, representing 35% of all bone cancer cases.
-It most frequently affects the larger bones of the arms and legs.
-To prevent the spread of the cancer, patients with osteogenic sarcoma require surgery for removal of the bone tumors and surrounding tissues.
-To help patients maintain use of their limbs, new techniques and materials in limb saving surgery, reconstruction, and prosthesis are constantly being developed.
-Recovery requires extensive physical and occupational therapy, the use of prosthetic devices and often, counseling.
+To prevent the spread of the cancer, patients with osteogenic sarcoma require surgery to remove bone tumors and surrounding tissues.
+New techniques and materials in limb salvage surgery, reconstruction, and prosthetic technology continue to be a focus of musculoskeletal research.

 While Craig is no longer able to play physically demanding sports, he was able to return to school and pursue his teaching degree.
 In 2007, Craig earned his Master's degree in Rehabilitation Counseling.
-He serves as an adjunct professor at South Carolina State University teaching leadership development to incoming freshmen.
-Now the Director of Governmental Affairs the Palmetto State Teachers Association, Craig serves as an advocate for public education in South Carolina.
-Recently, Craig developed an institute for male teachers.
-Craig is also active in many community organizations serving children with cancer, particularly Camp Kemo.
-Craig will be having his second Celebration of Life Gala to raise money for Relay for Life and Camp Kemo this May.
+He served as an adjunct professor at South Carolina State University, teaching leadership development to incoming freshmen.
+Now the Director of Governmental Affairs for the Palmetto State Teachers Association, Craig serves as an advocate for public education in South Carolina.
+Recently, Craig developed a workshop for male teachers.
+Craig is also active in many community organizations serving children with cancer.
+He is currently planning the third annual Craig Q.King's Celebration of Life Gala, which benefits Camp Kemo, an oncology camp for children with cancer, and the American Cancer Society's Relay for Life.

-Craig, now an 11-year cancer survivor, serves as an Ambassador for the American Cancer Society, traveling throughout South Carolina to advocate the need for further research.
-Additionally, Craig has traveled to Washington, DC, several years to advocate for musculoskeletal research on Capitol Hill.
+Craig, a 13-year cancer survivor, serves as an Ambassador for the American Cancer Society, traveling throughout South Carolina to advocate the need for further research.
+Additionally, Craig has traveled to Washington, DC, for several years to advocate for musculoskeletal research on Capitol Hill.
 "Without musculoskeletal research, I might not be doing the things I am doing today," Craig says.

 Additional research funding can improve the lives of people suffering from bone cancer by helping to develop better surgical techniques, advancements in materials and technologies that can save limbs and avoid amputation, and maybe even provide a cure for the hundreds of children affected by this disease.
 "This type of research might allow others who, like me, are given a chance to reach their goals with a powerful testimony on life."